MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/New-MgBetaGroupSiteListContentTypeColumn.md

 # New-MgBetaGroupSiteListContentTypeColumn

 ## SYNOPSIS
-Add a column to a [content type][contentType] in a site or list by specifying a [columnDefinition][columnDefinition].
+Add a column to a content type][contentType] in a site or list by specifying a [columnDefinition][columnDefinition].

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgGroupSiteListContentTypeColumn](/powershell/module/Microsoft.Graph.Sites/New-MgGroupSiteListContentTypeColumn?view=graph-powershell-1.0)
+This API is available in the following [national cloud deployments.

 ## SYNTAX